MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 When you deploy the application to Azure app service, you will also need to add these settings to your web app.

 > [!NOTE]
-> These variables names are keywords and must be uses as-is, without changes, in order for Azure Identity to work successfully.
+> These variables names are keywords and must be used as-is, without changes, in order for Azure Identity to work successfully.

 ## Configure Express.js required environment variables to use Azure Key Vault

 Set these environment variables in the `.env` file of the sample project to programmatically determine which Key Vault resource and secret to use.

 * `KEY_VAULT_NAME`: Same value as `REPLACE-WITH-YOUR-KEY-VAULT-NAME` used in previous commands.
-* `KEY_VAULT_SECRET_NAME_DATABASEURL`: The `appId` from the service principal output above.
+* `KEY_VAULT_SECRET_NAME_DATABASEURL`: The secret name, `DATABASEURL`.
-* `AZURE_CLIENT_SECRET`: The `password` from the service principal output above.

 When you deploy the application to Azure app service, you will also need to add these settings to your web app.

 > [!NOTE]
-> These variable names are sample-specific.
+> These variable names are specific to this sample.
 You can change them but make sure to change them in the environment file, the source code file, and your deployed web app settings.

-## Run the program
+## Run the local program

 1. Run the Express.js app with the following command: